pierrepeterlongo/back_to_sequences/README.md

 ## Quick benchmark
 Reproducible by running `bench.sh` in the benchs folder.
 Presented results were obtained on
-* the GenOuest platform on a node with 32 cores (128 threads) Xeon 2.2 GHz, denoted by "genouest" in the table below.
+* the GenOuest platform on a node with 32 threads Xeon 2.2 GHz, denoted by "genouest" in the table below.
-* and a macbook, Apple M2 pro, 16 GB RAM, denoted by "mac" in the table below.
+* and a macbook, Apple M2 pro, 16 GB RAM, with 10 threads denoted by "mac" in the table below.

 We indexed: one million kmers (exactly 995,318) of length 31.